CleverCloud/doc.clever-cloud.com/commons/addons/cellar-vs-fsbuckets.md

 Clients exist for a lot of languages.
 You can use any S3 Client, from the official Amazon ones to the community ones.

-If you already using S3, you will be in your element.
+If you already use S3, you will be in your element.

 To store a file, issue a PUT HTTP request to Cellar's API.
 To get a file, issue a GET request to the API.
 You need secret and public keys to authenticate your requests.
-You can manage ACLs, and generate signed URLs with an expiration date.
+You can manage ACLs and generate signed URLs with an expiration date.

 ### Upsides